All About Herbs: List of Herbs and Their Uses

 Annual Herbs

 Annual herbs require one year to complete their life cycle, starting from the seed.
 Some of the annual herbs are coriander, oregano, basil, chervil, and dill.
 Many herbs can be successfully grown in large containers; also, you can keep them on a deck or patio.
-The pots which are readily available in the market are the clay, wooden or ceramic pots which also work very well.
+The pots that are readily available in the market are clay, wooden, or ceramic pots, which also work very well.
 When you plant these herbs in containers or pots, you can easily move them indoors before the first frost; you can even transplant them to different small containers.

 A Few Checklists